jagregory/abrash-black-book/src/chapter-44.md

         add     di,ax                ;point to the upper-left corner of first char mov     si,Text[bp]          ;point to text to draw
 TextUpLoop:
-        lods                         ;get the next character to draw and     al,al
+        lodsb                        ;get the next character to draw and     al,al
         jz      TextUpDone           ;done if null byte
         push    si                   ;preserve text string pointer